Reed Howes

 Hermon Reed Howes (July 5, 1900 – August 6, 1964) was an American model who later became an actor in silent and sound films.

 Early life

-Howes was born in Washington, D.C. in 1900, the only child of Edwin Luther Howes and Grace LaForest Howes (née Meserve).
-He spent the beginning of his childhood in Washington, D.C. before moving with his parents to Ogden, Utah.
+Howes spent the beginning of his childhood in Washington, D.C. before moving with his parents to Ogden, Utah.
 He served in the US Navy in the closing stages of World War I and was the Pacific Fleet Swim Team's captain.
-He was discharged as an apprentice seaman.
-After the war, Howes attended the University of Utah where he graduated.
-He later went to Graduate School at Harvard University and then entered show business appearing in vaudeville in stock roles.
 In 1919, while attending Harvard, he saved the lives of a young woman and another man after they nearly drowned in the ocean at York Beach, Maine.

 Howes married three times in his life: to Lillian Pechin in 1923, Catherine Tabor in 1932, and Mary Donovan Howard in 1937.